 Every season ie summer, autumn, winter, spring.

 What can I do about bad breath?

-First try flossing out any bits of food stuck between your teeth, get your gingivitis (bleeding gums) treated, get any decayed teeth sorted, drink more water, and remember to brush your tongue!
+First, try flossing out any bits of food stuck between your teeth, get your gingivitis (bleeding gums) treated, get any decayed teeth sorted, drink more water, and even try brushing your tongue!